 Stylist & Colorist

-Sierra is an experienced cutting specialist and has a talent with red hair techniques and highlighting.
+Sierra is an experienced cutting specialist and has a talent with color techniques and highlighting.
 She has an an understanding of balance and form with hair shape and listens carefully to give her salon guests what they want.